Love Laughs at Andy Hardy: Production

 While Mickey Rooney was in the army, MGM announced Booth Tarkington had developed a story for a Hardy movie without Andy, The Hardy Family's Country Cousin.
 Andy would not appear but would be referenced in conversations.
 The film was not made.

 This was Mickey Rooney's first film after he got out of the army.
 It was originally entitled Uncle Andy Hardy.

-Soundtrack

 Reception

 According to MGM records the film earned $1,656,000 in the US and Canada and $733,000 elsewhere, resulting in a profit to the studio of $529,000.

 Copyright status

 This movie is in the public domain in the United States as of 1974 because Metro-Goldwyn-Mayer neglected to renew the copyright.